ES-TUDelft/affectbutton-qualtrics/README.md

 ## II.
 Survey Design

-After testing the affect button (Step I), you can now add new blocks/questions to the survey.
+After testing the AffectButton (Step I), you can now add new blocks/questions to the survey.

 ---